tahoemph/blog-software/content/post/crostini-debugging-node-with-chrome.md

 type = "post"
 +++

-The integration of the Chrome Dev Tools with Node.js landed in Chrome 57 (it was exprimental before that).
+The integration of the Chrome Dev Tools with Node.js landed in Chrome 57 (it was experimental before that).
 You have to be using Node.js 6.4+.
 This is a wonderful Node.js debugging environment.
 On  single machine it works with little effort.
 But when working on a node app in Crostini it takes a bit of additional effort.
 This is because the "machine" you are running the node app on is different from where you want your